Gyuri1/Flow-to-rule/README.md

 # Flow to Rule

-This scripts converts the flow data into firewall rules, based on filtering on these fields: 'Subject IP Address', 'Peer IP Address', 'Peer Port/Protocol'.
+This script converts network flow data into firewall rules.
+It filters based on the following fields: 'Subject IP Address', 'Peer IP Address', and 'Peer Port/Protocol'.

 How to install:
 ====
-Please copy all of these files!
+To install and set up the script, follow these steps:
+	1. Clone the repository to your local machine:git clone https://github.com/yourusername/yourrepository.git
+	2. Navigate to the project directory:cd yourrepository
+	3. Ensure you have Python 3 installed.
+You can check your Python version with:python3 --version

 How to run:
 ====
+To convert flow data into firewall rules, run the following command:

     python3 unify-netflow.py netflow-large.csv firewall-rules.csv

-This should be the result:
+Expected Output:
 ====

+After running the script, you should obtain a CSV file named firewall-rules.csv containing the generated firewall rules.

    ```sh
 python3 unify-netflow.py netflow-large.csv firewall-rules.csv
 Reading data file: netflow-large.csv